Estimated reading time: 7 minutes

 Get advice from your relatives, companions, or colleagues.
 Ask whether they know anybody in the fields you’re thinking of joining.
 Every trade skill needs a good apprentice to learn from.
 Having a mentor that you can trust will improve your chances of success.

 Certain trade skills transfer well into other fields.
 For example, if you decide to become an electrician.
 Knowledge of electrical wiring makes you an expert in home entertainment and car audio fields.

-These are good back-up careers that pay well if you find your passion elsewhere.
+These are good backup careers that pay well if you find your passion elsewhere.
 This also works in reverse, becoming an electrician after wanting to know more about these home projects.
-It’s a big jump to make, going from installing stereos to wiring up a home.
+It’s a big jump, from installing stereos to wiring up a home.